What is ADA?

 All interior signs which identify permanent rooms or spaces must conform to the law.
 The law states that these signs must have raised upper case characters accompanied by Grade 2 braille.
-If symbols or pictograms are included are included on these signs, the space for the pictogram is also regulated.
+If symbols or pictograms are included on these signs, the space for the pictogram is also regulated.

-The greatest effect, by far, of this regulations has been on facilities such as office buildings, health care facilities, educational institutions and hotels where there are many rooms or suites.
+The greatest effect, by far, of these regulations has been on facilities such as office buildings, health care facilities, educational institutions and hotels where there are many rooms or suites.
 Each of these spaces must be designated with a raised character and braille identification sign installed in the proper location.